humm-devadmin/hummdocs/docs/platforms/prestashop.md

 ## Configuration

-Immediately after installing the **humm** plugin, you would be automatically re-directed to the plugin settings page.
+Immediately after installing the **humm** plugin, you will be automatically re-directed to the plugin settings page.
 Otherwise, you can bring up this page by going to the Modules and Services page, finding the **humm** listing, and clicking the **Configure** button next to it.

 ![8.png](/img/platforms/prestashop/8.png)